ImplFerris/microbit-book/src/speaker/embassy-beauty.md

 # The Beauty of Embassy

 In this section, we will extend the playing tone exercise by introducing a background task.
-This demonstrates the er of Embassy's async task model.
+This demonstrates the power of Embassy's async task model.

 The main task will scroll the text "EMBASSY" continuously on the display.
 At the same time, a background task will wait for button presses.
 Depending on which button is pressed, it will either start or stop the tone playback, just like in the previous example.